zijliu3/DDSF-Net/README.md

 ## Key Modules

-The structures of the proposed modules are illustrated below.
+The structures of the proposed modules are shown below.

 <p align="center">
   <img src="Figures/wramfefb.png" width="85%">